Lunar south pole: Resources

-Solar power, oxygen, and metals are abundant resources on the south polar region.
+Solar power, oxygen, and metals are abundant resources in the south polar region.
 By locating a lunar resource processing facility near the south pole, solar-generated electrical power will allow for nearly constant operation.
 Elements known to be present on the lunar surface include, among others, hydrogen (H), oxygen (O), silicon (Si), iron (Fe), magnesium (Mg), calcium (Ca), aluminium (Al), manganese (Mn) and titanium (Ti).
 Among the more abundant are oxygen, iron and silicon.
 The oxygen content is estimated at 45% (by weight).

 Future

 Blue Origin is planning a mission to the south polar region in about 2024.
 The Blue Moon lander derives from the vertical landing technology used in Blue Origin's New Shepard sub-orbital rocket.
 This would lead to a series of missions landing equipment for a crewed base in a south polar region crater using their Blue Moon lander.

-NASA's Artemis program has proposed to land several robotic landers and rovers (CLPS) in preparation for the 2025 Artemis 3 crewed landing at the south polar region.
+NASA's Artemis program has proposed to land several robotic landers and rovers (CLPS) in preparation for the planned late-2020s Artemis III crewed landing at the south polar region.